IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

 2. Using your IDE of choice ([Thonny](https://thonny.org/) is a great beginner friendly option), open main.py and enter your WiFi credentials in the correct spots at the top of the file.
 3. Save file to Raspberry Pi Pico W's internal storage, also open and save index.html and error.html
 4. Run it from IDE to make sure it connects to your WiFi and get it's IP.
 5. (Optional) Configure your router settings to set the Pico's new IP to be static.
-This will allow the Pico to retain the same ip indefinetly.
+This will allow the Pico to retain the same ip indefinitely.

 ## Assembly
 ### High voltage side
-Live wire connects to 10 amp glass fuze, on the other side of fuze, live connects to three locations:
+Live wire connects to 10 amp glass fuse, on the other side of fuse, live connects to three locations:

 1. Always on outlet live bar
-2. Pin one on 120volt side of dissassembled 5volt charger
+2. Pin one on 120volt side of disassembled 5volt charger
 3. Normally open pin one of 120volt relay

 Ground wire connects to ground bar at number 4, both ground bars are tied together (number 6).

 Normally open pin two is connected to switched live bars (number 7).

-Neutral connects to first nuetral bar (number 5), the two neutral bars are tied together (number 8) pin two on 120volt side of dissassembled 5volt charger is also tied in here.
+Neutral connects to first neutral bar (number 5), the two neutral bars are tied together (number 8) pin two on 120volt side of disassembled 5volt charger is also tied in here.

 ### Low voltage side
 1. +5v from 5volt charger is connected to VSYS (pin 39) on Pico.
-    - Add a Schottky diode here to safley use both usb power and VSYS power at the same time, however it is fine without it if your 5volt charger can handle backfeeding power and you are not using them simultaniously.
+    - Add a Schottky diode here to safely use both usb power and VSYS power at the same time, however it is fine without it if your 5volt charger can handle back-feeding power and you are not using them simultaneously.
 2. Ground from 5volt charger is connected to any ground pin on Pico.
 3. +3.3v from Pico's 3v3 pin (pin 36) is connected to Vcc on relay control pins.
 4. GPIO Pin 13 is connected to control pin on relay.